Sandpaper: Bonds

 Different adhesives are used to bond the abrasive to the paper.
 Hide glue is still used, but this glue often cannot withstand the heat generated during machine sanding and is not waterproof.
 Waterproof sandpapers or wet/dry sandpapers use a resin bond and a waterproof backing.

 Sandpaper can be either closed coat or open coat.
 Approximately 90% to 95% of the surface is covered with abrasive grains with a closed coat.
 Closed coat sandpaper is good for hand sanding or working with harder materials.
 In comparison, 50% to 70% of the surface is covered with abrasive grains with open coat sandpaper.
 The separation between particles makes the sandpaper more flexible, which prevents the sandpaper from clogging.
 However, the gaps in grit coverage limits the sandpaper's ability to perform even polishing jobs.
 Open coat sandpaper is better for softer materials.

-Wet and dry sandpaper is more effective used wet because clogging is reduced by particles washing away from the grinding surface.
+Wet and dry sandpaper is more effective when used wet because clogging is reduced by particles being washed away from the grinding surface.